Not-TNB/RPS-Image-Classifier-STEAM-2022-/README.md

 test_data = test_data.batch(4)
 test_data = test_data.prefetch(AUTOTUNE)
 ```
-Using `tf.data.experimental.AUTOTUNE` basically means we let tensorflow decide stuff for us
+Using `tf.data.experimental.AUTOTUNE` basically means we let tensorflow decide stuff for us.
 All you need to know about this section is that we are 'preparing' the data for the model to see and try to categorize later on

 Let's now get to making our model 'structure':
 ```python